QTM 405Pre-Trib, Mid-Trib, and Post-Tribulation Rapture Explained

 Post-Tribulationists answer with the Greek word for "meet" used in 1 Thessalonians 4:17: Apantesis.

-In the Roman world, apantesis was a technical term used when a King or Emperor visited a city.
-The citizens would not wait inside the walls; they would rush out to "meet" (apantesis) the King in the open field and then escort him back into the city.
+In the Roman world, apantesis was the word for when a king or emperor visited a city.
+The citizens would not wait inside the walls; they would go out to "meet" (apantesis) the king in the open and then escort him back into the city.

-To go out and meet him was an act of honor and welcome.
+Going out to meet him was an act of honor and welcome.

-The Rapture is the cosmic Apantesis.
-The Church rises to welcome the returning King and forms his entourage as He descends to liberate the planet.
+The Rapture is like that.
+The Church rises to welcome the returning King and joins His procession as He descends to earth.

 Regarding 2 Thessalonians 2, this view argues that the "Man of Lawlessness" (Antichrist) must be revealed before the gathering of the saints.